 On non-meeting Thursdays DASC will be hosting study hours from 6pm-8pm in SAC 3.116!
 All meetings are held in the Student Activities Center (SAC 3.116) at 6pm.
 For more information join the Student Coalition (DASC) Facebook page http://www.facebook.com/groups/116905971748511/

 The American Association on Health and Disability is accepting applications for the Frederick J. Krause Scholarship for undergraduate (sophomore standing and above) and graduate students with disabilities who are majoring in a field related to disability and health.

-Preference is given to students majoring in a field related to disability and health, to include, but not limited to public health, health promotion, disability studies, disability research, rehabilitation engineering, audiology, disability policy, special education, occupational therapy, physical therapy and majors that will impact quality of life of persons with disabilities. http://www.aahd.us/initiatives/scholarship-program/
+Preference is given to students majoring in a field related to disability and health, including, but not limited to, public health, health promotion, disability studies, disability research, rehabilitation engineering, audiology, disability policy, special education, occupational therapy, physical therapy, and majors that will impact quality of life of persons with disabilities. http://www.aahd.us/initiatives/scholarship-program/

 This scholarship is for financial assistance designed to simultaneously increase awareness about cerebral palsy (CP) and celebrate the achievements of those with cerebral palsy.
 ABC Law Centers will award one scholarship in the amount of $1,000 to a high school, undergraduate, or graduate student who has cerebral palsy.
 The 2019 Cerebral Palsy Scholarship will be presented to a single applicant who submits the required application and its accompanying essay by the deadline, July 31, 2019.